GoogleCloudPlatform/ops-agent/integration_test/README.md

  -timeout=4h
 ```

-Testing on Windows is tricky because it requires a suitable value of
-WINRM_PAR_PATH, and for now only Googlers can build winrm.par to supply it at
-runtime.

 The above command will run the tests against the stable Ops Agent.
 To test
-against a pre-built but unreleased agent, you can use add the
+against a pre-built but unreleased agent, you can
+ add the
 AGENT_PACKAGES_IN_GCS environment variable onto your command like this:

 ```